TralahM/TralahM.github.io/_posts/2020-04-27-A-Catastrophic-Failure-Of-Prediction.markdown

 Prediction is important because it connects subjective and objective reality.
 Karl Popper, the philosopher of science, recognized this view.For Popper, a hypothesis was not scientific unless it was falsifiable—meaning that it could be tested in the real world by means of a prediction.

-What should give us pause is that the few ideas we have tested aren’t doing so well, and many of our ideas have not or cannot be tested at all.
+What should give us pause is that the few ideas we have tested aren't doing so well, and many of our ideas have not or cannot be tested at all.

 In economics, it is much easier to test an unemployment rate forecast than a claim about the effectiveness of stimulus spending.

 In political science, we can test models that are used to predict the outcome of elections, but a theory about how changes to political institutions might affect policy outcomes could take decades to verify.

-The fact that the few theories we can test have produced quite poor results suggests that many of the ideas we haven’t tested are very wrong as well.
+The fact that the few theories we can test have produced quite poor results suggests that many of the ideas we haven't tested are very wrong as well.

 We are undoubtedly living with many delusions that we do not even realize.

 But there is a way forward.
 It is not a solution that relies on half-baked policy ideas— particularly given that I have come to view our political system as a big part of the problem.
 Rather, the solution requires an attitudinal change.

-This attitude is embodied by something called Bayes’s theorem.
+This attitude is embodied by something called Bayes's theorem.
-Bayes’s theorem is nominally a mathematical formula.
+Bayes's theorem is nominally a mathematical formula.
 But it is really much more than that.
 It implies that we must think differently about our ideas—and how to test them.

 We must become more comfortable with probability and uncertainty.
 We must think more carefully about the assumptions and beliefs that we bring to a problem.